jplf/radiog/backend/README.md

 ncu
 ncu -u
 ```
+### Udev usage
+A rule has been defined to automatically stop or start the radio connection when the bluetooth device is switched off or on.
+Without this rule the connection had to be killed by a manual call to the backend api with *curl* or the frontend interface.
+Otherwise, even if there is no sound, the stream keeps flowing from the radio station.

+With a correct udev rule enabled it is no longer necessary to stop manually both the device and the connection.
+The rule is triggered automatically when the device is switched on or off.
+Unfortunately it is not straightforward to configure the rules on a raspberry : i.e. the list of attributes available to the scripts is extremely limited.

 ### Testing

 First read the NestJs [documentation](https://docs.nestjs.com/fundamentals/testing) to have a presentation of the framework then look at the Jest [pages](https://jestjs.io/docs/en/getting-started) to start implementing tests.